 If you aren't flagging plants for emergence, you don't truly know.
+Use the Emergence Flagging Method to start your journey toward picket-fence emergence.

 When was the last time you evaluated your emergence?
 How did you do it?
 It's important as you evaluate your emergence that you have a way to follow the plants throughout the season to track their progress.
 Flagging your emergence evaluation counts with clearly identifiable markers makes it easy to continue evaluating Day 1* emergers and any late emergers all season long.